First published in Manchester and District Iyengar Yoga Institute Newsletter

 …and so you can see how these movements of consciousness have stopped me from doing the very practice the Yoga Sutras say I need to do to in order to quieten them down – and as for detachment it seems like the desire for a cup of tea almost has a life of its own – it’s as if it makes and drinks itself without me having any say in the matter!

-I have found though, that through practice, not always long or uninterrupted but certainly undertaken regularly over many years, I have gained more ability to observe my thoughts and identify a little less with them.
-I am more aware of the tricks my mind plays and can usually detach myself from the desire for a cup of tea, or whatever other form the distraction takes, for long enough to get onto my yoga mat and begin to practice – then my interest in yoga takes over.
+But through practice, not always long or uninterrupted but certainly undertaken regularly over some time, I have gained more ability to observe my thoughts and identify a little less with them.
+I am more aware of the tricks my mind plays and how I can detach myself from wanting a cup of tea, or whatever other form the distraction takes, for long enough to begin practicing – then my interest in yoga takes over.

 A little less wandering, a little more ability to stay focussed, to be present and to remain objective in amongst the tumult of physical sensations, emotional reactions and mental distractions that arise during the practice of asanas will, the yoga sutras seem to say, eventually help us to break out of the vicious circle of automatic responses and bad habits which form much of the pattern of our lives.

-After the sutras on practice and detachment the next sutra says ‘The ultimate renunciation is when one transcends the qualities of nature and perceives the soul’ So all I have to do is transcend the qualities of nature?
-That sounds like it might take a while, so perhaps now would be a good moment to go and make a cup of tea….or then again, maybe I should go upstairs and get on my mat!
+After the sutras on practice and detachment the next sutra says ‘The ultimate renunciation is when one transcends the qualities of nature and perceives the soul’ That sounds like it might take a while, so perhaps now would be a good moment to go and make a cup of tea….or then again, maybe I should go upstairs and get on my mat!